GeoscienceAustralia/digitalearthau/docs/data/data.rst

 Band_11  tirs2           Thermal Infrared Sensor2
 =======  =============== ========================

-Landsat 5 and 7 has the same bands as NBAR table_.
+Landsat 5 and 7 have the same bands as NBAR table_.

 Pixel Quality
 **************

 Summary
 -------

 **Product name : Pixel Quality 25 - (PQ25)**

 The PQ25 product is a product which is designed to facilitate interpretation and processing of `Surface Reflectance`_ NBAR/NBART ,  `Fractional Cover`_